johancz/Molnapplikationer-Blogg/_posts/2021-10-01-files-in-the-cloud.markdown

 ## How did I get the app up and running in Azure (Gold part of assignment)?

 To get it up and running I followed the same process as in assignment 4, [which I covered in an earlier blog post][myblog-assignment-4-github-actions-deploy].
-There are two only differences however:
+There are two differences however:
 1. I'm using an Azure Web App (App Service) instead of an Azure Function.
 1. There are a few differences in my workflow file.